Average Real Estate Agent Commissions Drop Under 5% in 2021

 Our Team never charges more than 4.5% total commission in Portland, Vancouver, Salem, and Bend.

+We charge 4% max. in Portland and SW Washington and 4.5% max. in Bend and Salem.
 We pay for professional photography, 3D home tours, staging consultation, pay extra to feature our client’s homes on the top real estate websites, and pay extra to list our client’s homes on multiple MLS systems.
 See what we can do for you here.July 28, 2021